The environment of TeV halo progenitors: Model

-while the SC collective wind speed $u_\mathrm{w,SC}$ is linked to the wind speeds $u_\mathrm{w}$ and mass loss rates of individual stars using momentum conservation as in \citet{menchiari+2024}:
+In contrast, the SC collective wind speed $u_\mathrm{w,SC}$ is linked to the wind speeds $u_\mathrm{w}$ and mass loss rates of individual stars using momentum conservation as in \citet{menchiari+2024}:

+In 1D, all the stellar winds contribute fully to the wind luminosity, while in reality some energy is lost through wind interactions.
+The losses remain marginal when considering the bubble size.
+This was shown in \citet{vieu+2024} where the bubble still evolves by following the \citet{weaver+1977} model, even if they show an absence of WTS around the OB association.
 As stellar wind properties of individual stars, we adopted a different approach than that followed in Sect.~\ref{sec:Wind-blown bubbles around isolated massive stars} for the WBBs, for the sake of simplicity (because the superposition of different winds from a high number of stars at different evolutionary stages is a complex problem).
-First, we considered O and B stars with masses $>2~\mathrm{M}_\odot$ (and not just for $8~\mathrm{M}_\odot < M_\mathrm{ZAMS} < 40~\mathrm{M}_\odot$, which was motivated by the ability to form a pulsar), as this broader mass range yields a better account of the total energetics of the cluster.
+First, we considered O and B stars with masses $>2~\mathrm{M}_\odot$ (and not just for $8~\mathrm{M}_\odot < M_\mathrm{ZAMS} < 20~\mathrm{M}_\odot$, which was motivated by the ability to form a pulsar), as this broader mass range yields a better account of the total energetics of the cluster.
 Second, we restricted the wind properties to those of the MS stage, which we picked from \citet{seo+2018}.
 Last, we assumed that the collective mechanical power of the SC remains constant and equal to its initial value, when all its member stars are in the MS stage.
-Thus, we did not account for any change in luminosity when stars leave the MS and enter RSG or WR stages, and we also missed the decrease in luminosity when the massive stars have exploded.
-Conversely, we did not consider the energy input from supernova explosions.
+Thus, we did not account for any change in luminosity when stars of the cluster leave the MS and enter RSG or WR stages, and we also missed the decrease in luminosity when the massive stars exploded.
+Conversely, we did not consider the energy input from SN explosions.
+Nevertheless, this contribution was assessed in \citet{vieu+2022}, and the authors showed that the mechanical power of a cluster is roughly constant over the first tens of millions of years, which suggests that our assumption of a constant luminosity is reasonable.
 A more realistic description of a SB including these effects would have to rely on hydrodynamical simulations of the time-dependent outflows from an ageing star population, but this complex modelling goes beyond the scope of our statistical work.